damianhakert/damianhakert.github.io/source/_posts/2015-01-22-gitlab-7-7-and-ci-5-4-released.markdown

 # Upgrade barometer

-There are migrations in this update but they don't loop through anything.
+There are migrations in this update but they do not take considerable time and should be quick.

 If you don't want users to sign up themselves and you have not setup this in gitlab.yml you must ensure this behaviour stays the same.
 You can do it by adding it to gitlab.rb (Omnibus package) or gitlab.yml (source installation) or the easiest way is to use the new application settings page to do this.

 After you upgraded and tested GitLab consider removing the settings that are now in the application settings page from gitlab.rb (Omnibus packages) or gitlab.yml (source installation) to prevent confusion.

 # Installation